Barnard Essay Examples – Introduction

 “Why Barnard” Essay Example #2

-I was introduced to Barnard by Kiana Davis, a Cohort 8 LEDA Scholar, and Barnard student.
-Kiana explained her transition from studying at a large public school, much like my own, to the intimate classroom experience created at Barnard.
-She spoke passionately about her fellow classmates who have built part of a satellite that is currently in space to dining with my favorite childhood character, Christy Carlson Romano (Kim Possible).
+I was introduced to Barnard by my friend, a Cohort 8 LEDA Scholar, and Barnard student.
+She explained her transition from studying at a large public school, much like my own, to the intimate classroom experience created at Barnard.
+She spoke passionately about her fellow classmates who have built part of a satellite that is currently in space to dining with my favorite childhood character, Kim Possible.
 Goosebumps ran through me as I desire to be part of a community that strives to confront the stereotypes of gender roles and female inferiority.

 I believe that in New York City, I will be able to study the garbage system and create alternatives to produce clean energy that will reduce the ecological footprint left by our nation in one of the most polluted cities.
 I can envision myself examining the social and economic impact of global environmental change.
-Under Professor Martin Stute, I can conduct research projects on contaminated water and developing efficient ways to conserve and purify water resources globally through preserving major ecosystems.
+Under one professor, I can conduct research projects on contaminated water and developing efficient ways to conserve and purify water resources globally through preserving major ecosystems.

 These factors not only have allowed me to envision myself walking through the black-iron gates once again, as a Barnard woman, but reassure me that Barnard will challenge me to break boundaries by exploring a breadth of topics thoroughly, to a much fuller extent than I can at any other institution.